 Many different types of cuts can be used for Japanese maple grafting.
 One simple one is termed the splice graft.
 To make the splice graft, cut off the top of the rootstock trunk in a long diagonal, about an inch (2.5 cm.) long.
 Make the same cut at the base of the scion.
 Fit the two together and wrap the union with a rubber grafting strip.
 Secure the graft with grafting wax.

 Give the plant just a little water at infrequent intervals until the grafted sections grow together.
 Too much water or too frequent irrigation can drown the rootstock.

 After the graft heals, remove the grafting strip.
-From that time on, care of grafted Japanese maples is very much like the care of plants grown from seeds.
+From that time on, the care of grafted Japanese maples is very much like the care of plants grown from seeds.
 Prune off any branches that appear below the graft.